dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 As explained before, orchestrating services is not just about running them together.
 In this section, we'll explore how to make them *work* together, both in terms of needs and, of course, in terms of docker-compose file directives required.

-The first attempt to have multi-container service composition would roughly be about choosing a compatible database image (say, mysql) and add it as a new service, like `this <./04_files/02_liferay_mysql_bare.yml>`_:
+The first attempt to have multi-container service composition would roughly be about choosing a compatible database image (say, mysql) and add it as a new service, as shown in `sample #2 <./04_files/02_liferay_mysql_bare.yml>`_:

 .. code-block:: diff